jayshreeanand/stacks-watchdog/README.md

 ## ⚠️ Disclaimer

-ETN Watchdog is provided for informational purposes only.
+Sonic Watchdog AI is provided for informational purposes only.
 While we strive to provide accurate and up-to-date security information, we cannot guarantee the identification of all security threats.
-Always do your own research before making investment decisions or interacting with smart contracts on the Electroneum blockchain.
+Always do your own research before making investment decisions or interacting with smart contracts on the Sonic blockchain.

 ## 📞 Support